What if I say there are certain foods that make your buttocks bigger naturally?

 For now, don’t worry much about calorie counting, as your body will automatically tell you when you’re hungry.
 Just follow your own instincts but choose the right type of foods to reap the benefits.

-List of Foods that Make Your Butt Bigger
+List of Foods that Go Straight to Your Butt

 After you’ve performed the butt enhancement workouts, your booty enters the ‘repair cycle’ where there will be tiny microscopic tears in your gluteul and the muscles surrounding it.
 In this phase, it looks for calories and when you provide calories from healthy foods with the correct ratio of carbs, fat and proteins, then you’ll able to grow your butt naturally.